ysenarath/Mantis/README.md

-# Mantis: A micro framework for language processing and annotation
+# Mantis: A Micro Framework for Annotation of Textual Data

 ## Screenshots
 ### Login